gishar/BeforeAfter/ProcessDetails.md

 -   *After* condition road width 20 ft, edge lines 2 ft from edge of pavement, no center line
 -   AADT (Average Annual Daily Traffic) of 2000 vehicles per day

+### Importing data

+The data I have are in csv forms.
+There are 3 locations and each have 2 directions of travel, and each of those are collected on 3 different times (before condition, after condition right after lane road narrowing, and another one 4 months after the treatment).
+That is 18 files and I don't like to clutter my code importing files one by one and then work on each one individually.
+So, I tried to find a way to automate this importing into 18 different dataframes in one run.
+Each of the dataframes can take the name of the file and the values inside will be imported from the csv file.

+-   I used `list.files()` to collect the name of the data files into a temporary dataframe
+-   used `sub()` to remove the .csv from the file names and create individual dataframe names
+-   used `strsplit()` to extract location and direction from the names
+-   used `read.csv()` to read from the csv files
+-   used `assign()` to stored the data into individual dataframes
+-   add new columns for each dataframe containing the location and direction
+-   to automate this process, all were done in a *For loop*
+-   used `rbind()` to bind all dataframes into a single dataframe
+-   removed all the interim variables and dataframes

 ## Analysis Process

 The analysis of this data will include the following steps: